 - SUWS: For adolescents, ages 14-17, who are struggling with anxiety, depression, emotion regulation, learning differences, and trauma.

-All programs have a strong therapeutic foundation of evidence-based treatment practices and a holistic approach to health and wellness.
-Additionally, the treatment curriculum offered at SUWS of the Carolinas is designed to support the growth of each student and is based on a level system.
+All therapy tracks have a strong therapeutic foundation of evidence-based treatment practices and a holistic approach to health and wellness.
+Additionally, the treatment curriculum offered at our treatment center is designed to support the growth of each student and is based on a level system.
 Each level carries a specific intention, measurable objectives, and can be individualized for each student’s needs.
-The admissions process will help you determine which program is the right fit for your child.
+The admissions process will help you determine which track is the right fit for your child.

-Throughout the duration of our program all students will go on multi-day wilderness expeditions where they will participate in many challenging experiences and activities.
+Throughout the duration of the therapy process at our treatment center, all students will go on multi-day wilderness expeditions where they will participate in many challenging experiences and activities.
 After each wilderness expedition students will then spend a week at our base camp, which is used as an extension of the treatment process.
 Some of the therapeutic methods used in the treatment of anxiety may include the following:

 Medication management: While medication is frequently used in the treatment of anxiety disorders, all medications needs will be determined on an individual basis.
 Our psychiatrist is available to meet with students at base camp every other week in the fall, winter, and spring, and every week in the summer.
 Additionally, we have a registered nurse on staff and all of our field staff are trained in medication administration.

 Individual therapy: Each student at SUWS of the Carolinas receives individual counseling sessions up to two times a week, depending on each student’s needs, where they will be able to meet one-on-one with a licensed mental health professional.
 During individual sessions your child can gain a deeper understanding of possible triggers for their anxiety and work on fine tuning new coping skills.